34 R

 \(\hat \beta_1 = 2.559\).

-For each additional percentage increase in poverty, we expect murders per million to be higher on average by a factor 2.559.
+For each additional percentage increase in poverty, we expect the average murders per million to increase 2.559.

 \(R^2\) = 0.7052